Everyone has heard of wellbeing, but how many of us actually know what it is and what we can do to promote and improve it?

-By easing into exercise it will be more enjoyable and setting goals will help motivate you to achieve your potential.
-By setting unattainable goals, you can increase your frustration at the lack of progress and can even cause you injury as you overdo it in trying to meet your goals.
+Easing into exercise will make it more enjoyable and setting goals can help motivate you to achieve your potential.
+If you set incredibly challenging or unattainable goals, you can increase your frustration at the lack of progress and can even cause injury by overworking your body.

-There are lots of competitive orienteering challenges across the UK that you and your friends can take part in as you compete against other teams to try and complete the course in the quickest time.
+There are plenty of competitive orienteering challenges across the UK that you and your friends can take part in as you compete against other teams to try and complete the course in the quickest time.
 It really is something that embraces all aspects of wellbeing, from working on your health to spending time with loved ones.

-We think one great aspect about orienteering is the fact that it really doesn’t matter on your level of fitness.
-Orienteering is reliant on a range of skills, much more than just physical fitness, so when starting out you and your team can walk and take it at your own pace or run and try to complete the course as the fastest team.
+One of the great aspects of orienteering is the fact it really doesn’t matter on your level of fitness.
+Orienteering is reliant on a range of skills, much more than just physical fitness, so when starting out you and your team can walk and take it at your own pace.
+Once your fitness has increased, you can look at increasing the pace.

-You can go orienteering anywhere; from the countryside and remote forests, to busier urban areas.
-You can find out where you can go orienteering on the British Orienteering website.
+You can go orienteering anywhere; from the countryside and remote forests to busier urban areas.
+Find out more about this sport, and your local courses on the British Orienteering website.

 Something you can do to not only improve your happiness but that of the local community is volunteering.
 By helping others and doing things that you feel really matter you will have a positive impact on others around you, and yourself.
 There are plenty of ways you can volunteer, from simply asking neighbours if they may need any help with day to day errands, to formally signing up and dedicating time to a cause that is close to your heart.